KnownSubset/CSE559-Project2/readme.markdown

 1. Ransac
  The algorithm was able to produce reasonable results from matching points.
 The best homography that was produced was able to map images coordinates systems together.

-2. % of inliers
+2. Percentage of inliers

- 76 points out of 118 matches were able to matched between the two images
+ 76 points out of 118 matches were able to matched between the two images.
+As you can see from the images below, the inliers that were found map fairly well between the two images.
+Some of the outliers were features that were in the reflection of the original image from the lake.
+It would have been interesting to mirror the image horizontially and see how the images would have mapped between each other.
+Other outliers were the faces of the various cliffs that were excluded once the best homography found that those two points would not line up.
  ![Inliers-1](https://github.com/KnownSubset/CSE559-Project2/raw/master/inliers1.jpg "inliers-1")

 3. Observations